The-Marcy-Lab-School/swe-8-3-mvc-rest-api/README.md

 Regardless of your choice, the API should manage a **collection of objects**.

-**You are only required to build the server application (controllers and model)** but, as a bonus challenge, you are encouraged to build a frontend that interacts with the server.
-Doing so will confirm your mastery of the material!
+To get to 75% completion, you are required to build the server application (controllers and model).
+To get 100% on this assignment, you must build a frontend that interacts with the server.
+Completing both sides of the application will confirm your mastery of the material!

 Remember, a server application is mostly “boilerplate” (it’s the same every time) so feel free to copy the example applications in the notes and refactor them to suit your needs.
-Refactoring is the real challenge here, not creating from scratch.
+Remixing is the real challenge here, not creating from scratch.

 ### Setup